steveA1020/DavinciResolve-Ubuntu/README.md

-Just click on the Link Above and you will see the procedure how to install winboat If you need to see the video here is the Link: https://youtu.be/-X_UViXGq78
+Just click on the Link Above and you will see the procedure how to install Davinci Resolve and Rocm If you need to see the video here is the Link: https://youtu.be/-X_UViXGq78